 Benefit #1 — Avoid the Risks of Unplanned Absences

-Succession planning can help make sure your organization doesn’t take a performance hit if there’s an unplanned absence of a key person by ensuring there are trained backups in place for critical positions — people who are ready to cover for a colleague if needed.
+Succession planning can help make sure your organization doesn’t take a performance hit if there’s an unplanned absence of a key person by ensuring there are trained backups in place for critical positions — people who are ready to cover for colleagues if needed.

-Succession planning can help you strengthen your organization because the planning process can yield valuable insights about organizational capacity, such as the need to strengthen the management bench depth, refit jobs to make them more doable for successors, and so forth.
+Succession planning can help you strengthen your organization.
+The planning process can yield valuable insights about organizational capacity, such as the need to strengthen the management team bench depth, refit jobs to make them more doable for successors, and so forth.

 Benefit #3 — Better-Managed Leadership Transitions

 Succession planning can help you develop a more orderly exit process so you can capture knowledge before it walks out the door in the heads of former employees.
 It also includes creating handoff plans and onboarding procedures that help new staff members and leaders get off to a faster start.